-Bariatric FAQ: Some insurance companies do have exclusions in their policies for weight loss surgery.
-An exclusion means that they will not pay for the surgery even if it is proved medically necessary.
-However, more and more insurance carriers now provide some coverage for bariatric surgery and will at least pay a portion.
+Bariatric FAQ: There are Some insurance companies, Which do have prohibitions in their policies for weight loss surgery.
+An exclusion means that they will not pay for the surgery.
+Even if it is proved medically necessary.
+However, more and more insurance carriers now provide some coverage for bariatric surgery.
+And will at least pay a portion.
 We can help you determine what your benefits are, so that right from the start you know what your surgery will cost.

-How do I know if weight loss surgery will be successful for me?
+Will weight loss surgery be successful for me?

-Only you can decide if bariatric surgery is right for you.
-Surgery is only a tool, since strict adherence to dietary, exercise, and lifestyle changes are essential to long-term success.
+You can only decide if bariatric surgery is right for you and ask your doctor if they recommend it.
+Besides surgery, your diet, exercise, and lifestyle changes are essential to long-term success.
 Weight loss surgery will only succeed when you make a life-long commitment to these changes.
-However, if you are motivated to make these changes, surgery can have a great impact on your life, likely improving the quality and longevity of life.
+However, If you are motivated to make these changes, surgery can play a great role.